 St. Stephen's offers a number of opportunities for you to study the Bible with others or on your own.
 These include groups for which you are asked to sign up in advance, as well as those you can attend as your schedule permits.

 Go to the Emmaus Groups page to learn about these groups that meet for 10 weeks at a time.

 Bible study groups:

-On Tuesdays during the program year, fathers meet in the Library at St. Stephen’s from 7:00-8:00 a.m. for Bible study, prayer, and fellowship.
+On Fridays during the program year, fathers meet in the Library at St. Stephen’s from 7:00 to 8:00 a.m. for Bible study, prayer, and fellowship.
 No registration is required, and drop-ins are welcome.
-Please do email Michael Sweeney to be sure the group is meeting, as it will occasionally break for a holiday.
+Please email Michael Sweeney to be sure the group is meeting, as it will occasionally break for a holiday.

 Mothers gather in the Library for Bible study and fellowship.
 Child care is available if requested in advance.
 Please contact Sarah Moyar-Thacker for additional details.
 No registration is necessary.

 Thursday Bible study led by Penny Nash | Thursdays, 10:30 a.m. | year-round

 This group discusses topics or books of the Bible through in-depth reading of Scripture.
 We often relate what we read to the world around us, personal experience, as well as our hopes for the coming Kingdom of God.
 No registration is necessary.

 You may study the Gospel for the upcoming Sunday by using the study guide written by our Rector, Gary Jones.
 You can see the guide on the Weekly Bible Study page or you can sign up to receive it each week by email.